jbecker7/Bedun/README.md

 ### Smarter Ranking & Highlighting

 Search results rank by relevance (exact, starts-with, whole-word, fuzzy).
 Matches are highlighted.
-Shortcuts: '/' focuses the current input, Enter searches, Esc clears.
+You can press Enter to search and Esc to clear.

 ### Learn